arputtick/data_cyborgs/README.md

   - Llama 3.2 requires permission to access.
 You can request access yourself, login with my key (posted on discourse) or use a different model (e.g., one of the versions that I already trained).
   - Llama 3.2 also works on tabular data, which could be interesting to experiment with.
   - The model requires using a GPU runtime with at least ca. 30gb of GPU memory.
 If you can't access one via colab, you can try running a smaller chatbot model from HuggingFace.
   - For now, the easiest way to use your own data is to upload it to the notebook server as a single file named "combined.txt".

+  ## week 8
+  The final two weeks of the course are devoted to whatever you want to learn about/work on.
+Feel free to make any requests on material you'd like to see/if you'd like to present something in class!

+  In the last two classes, you practiced applying the value-sensitive design framework.
+If you already have your own project idea in mind, you can see if VSD can help you deepen your idea/bring it more in alignment with your values.
+If you don't have a project, then consider taking a feasible chunk from the ideas we came up with last week and working on that.
+Off the top of my head:
+  - Applying girl math to/representation of trees in public funding evaluation metrics.
+  - Breathing mini-game.
+  - Folklore preserving AI.
+  - data project on men, loneliness, mental health etc.
+  - Empathy video game concept development.
+  - Empathy metric/reward.

 # main references